Short sharp cold snap could bring up to 20cm of snow to Napier-Taupō Rd

 In Napier, the temperature shortly before midday was 10.4C, in Hastings it was 9.2C, in Wairoa 9C.

-Temperatures weren't immediately available for Waipukurau and Dannevirke , although temperatures in Central and Southern Hawke's Bay weren't expected over 11C today.
+Temperatures weren't immediately available for Waipukurau and Dannevirke , although temperatures in Central and Southern Hawke's Bay weren't expected over 11C on Monday.

 But at East Rangitaiki, on the Napier-Taupō Highway and about 85km west of State Highway 2, the forecast conditions were materialising.
 The temperature just before midday was 5C.